andude2/EZBots/README.md

 ![Screenshot 2025-05-20 203952](https://github.com/user-attachments/assets/ce1a5645-417b-4aca-95fc-4772dfffa8ee)

-DPS Column credit goes to Grimmier378 @ https://github.com/grimmier378/MyDPS - borrowed his logic and much of his event capture for the DPS.

 Left click a Character to switch to their screen.
 Right click to target that character.

 Characters in the same zone appear in green - out of zone appear in red.
 Toggle between Character names or Character Class.